-The personal injury attorneys of Handler, Henning & Rosenberg LLC have extensive knowledge in the areas of Pennsylvania workers' compensation and the laws governing car accidents in Pennsylvania.
+The personal injury attorneys of Handler, Henning & Rosenberg have extensive knowledge in the areas of Pennsylvania workers' compensation and the laws governing car accidents in Pennsylvania.
 Our attorneys have the experience to handle complex personal injury claims.
 We offer comprehensive legal representation when you need it the most.
 We want to help you recover compensation for medical bills, lost wages, property damage, emotional suffering, and physical pain.
 When you are injured on the job or injured because of the careless, reckless, or negligent acts of another party, you should not be required to bear the financial burden alone.

 Skilled Representation from Pennsylvania Workers’ Compensation Lawyers!

 Our workers’ compensation attorneys have helped thousands receive benefits and recover lump-sum settlements.
 Our lawyers will advise you and handle your claim from start to finish, so you can focus on healing and getting back to work.

 Hurt on the job?
 Contact Handler, Henning & Rosenberg at (888) 498-3023 to begin your journey!